tonnyec/schema-evolution-manager/README.md

 ## Command Line Utilities

-- sem-init: Initialize a git repository for sem support
+- sem-init: Initialize a hg repository for sem support
 - sem-add: Adds a database upgrade script
 - sem-dist: Create a distribution tar.gz file containing schema upgrade scripts
 - sem-apply: Apply any deltas from a distribution tarball to a particular database